kliment-olechnovic/voronota/intro.markdown

     g++ -O3 -fopenmp -o voronota src/*.cpp

+When generating a makefile with a "configure" script, OpenMP usage can be enabled by setting CXXFLAGS variable:

+    ./configure CXXFLAGS="-O3 -fopenmp"
+    make

 When using CMake, OpenMP usage is enabled automatically if it is possible.

 ## Enabling MPI